without Internet Explorer,

 in 1280 x 960 resolution

 "The Silent Force", this album was the third album released by Dutch symphonic metal band "Within Temptation".
 And as I've stated in all my WT reviews, this band's sound changes for each album.
 They started as a symphonic doom metal band with an eerie mysterious sound.
-This later evolved into a lighter more organic symphonic metal for the release of "Mother Earth", then came this.
-This particular album seemed to be WT's generic symphonic rock era that started to shape the band's signature sound before they added more gothic elements and later still, electronic pock rock elements.
+This later evolved into a lighter more organic and folk infused symphonic metal for the release of "Mother Earth", then came this.
+This particular album seemed to be WT's straight forward symphonic rock era that started to shape the band's signature sound before they added more gothic elements from their previous work and later still, electronic rock elements.

 The vocals are nothing short of amazing, they're powerful and beautiful.
 Sharon den Adel never fails to impress.
 Her vocals are always way up in the mix, but for this album they aren't as so.
-The singing of course accompanied by epic orchestration and nice heavy guitar riffs.
+The singing of course accompanied by epic orchestration and nice heavy guitar riffs - albeit simple ones.
 You don't hear them a much as other things, but the guitars have more of a presence than on the album's predecessor.
 The drummer does his job, keeping time and adding energy to the music.
 And the bass is usually never heard, as goes for most WT albums.
 This instrumentation is most prevalent in epics "See Who I Am" and "Forsaken".
 The album also has three ballads, piano based with light orchestration and light breathy vocals bringing them together.

 Highlights: See Who I Am, Jillian (I'd Give My Heart), Stand My Ground, Forsaken, & Angels

 I was sceptic about getting this, since I feared it would be in the same veins as "Mother Earth", even though the artwork made it look slightly more promising and less cheesy.
 I was quite impressed.
 Although they sound quite similar to Evanescence, it's certainly a huge step forward.
 "The Silent Force" shows that Within Temptation have potential after all.